Sid Jenkins: Series 1

 In "Tony" he is promised by Tony that Sid will lose his virginity to Cassie before he turns seventeen.
-He also loses the cannabis for Abigail Stock's party, putting drug dealer Madison Twatter out to find him.
-Sid pines for Michelle, unaware of Cassie's presence.
-In "Cassie", Cassie comes to think Sid loves her and is sending her messages saying to eat, but later realises it's all in her head.
+The group attend Abigail Stock's (Georgina Moffat) house party, where Sid is assigned with obtaining cannabis, but eventually loses it in the harbour.
+He strikes up a connection with Cassie, but she passes out as a result of taking pills, leading to the gang fleeing from the party.
+In "Cassie", Cassie comes to think Sid loves her and is sending her messages saying to eat, but later realises it is all in her head.
 Madison Twatter becomes a substitute teacher at Sid's school.
 In "Jal", Madison corners Sid and Jal, smashes the latter's clarinet and steals Sid's credit cards.
-Jal's brothers, thinking he is the problem, beat up Sid before chasing after Madison and his associate., to which they are hospitalised.
+Jal's brothers, thinking he is the problem, beat up Sid before chasing after Madison and his associate, to which they are hospitalised.

-In "Sid", he is grounded by his father Mark and has to cancel the date arranged with Cassie in the previous episode..
+In "Sid", he is grounded by his father Mark and has to cancel the date arranged with Cassie in the previous episode.
 When later he is offered by Tony a chance to see Michelle, he takes it.
 After being beaten up by chav girls, he finds Cassie waiting at his house, upset he had stood her up.
-She tries to be positive, but is hurt and jealous that Michelle has his love without earning it.
+She tries to be positive, but is hurt and jealous that Sid likes Michelle.
 After Tony makes Sid believe he can have Michelle, he takes her back before his eyes, affirming his power over them both.
-Cassie, distraught by Sid's ignorance takes an overdose of pills combined with vodka, and ends up in hospital, accompanied by Jal Fazer, who places the blame squarely on Sid.
+Cassie, distraught by Sid's ignorance attempts suicide by taking an overdose of pills combined with vodka, and ends up in hospital, accompanied by Jal, who places the blame squarely on Sid.
 Later on, it is revealed Sid's mother Liz has moved out due to her husband's behaviour, to which Sid stands up to his father, grounds him and spends the night finishing his History coursework.